aarnphm/aarnphm.github.io/content/thoughts/constrained decoding.md

     - $\delta: Q \times \Sigma \to Q$ is the transition function
     - $q_0 \in Q$ is the start state
     - $F \subseteq Q$ is the set of all accepted states.

+> [!important] determinism
+>
+> Looping through the vocabulary is still the biggest issue.
+For that, we preprocess the vocabulary using Regex's FSM and build a index.
+> Thus a proceeding for producing matches starting at any point in the FSM is required.

 We define finding sub-sequences of FSM $M$ that accept string $v$ as follow: